 - Spray the pots evenly with a thin coat and let dry.
 Turn over and spray the tops and any parts you missed on the first go around.
 That’s it, one coat and you are ready to roll.
 I think mine took 10 minutes to dry.
 I left them for a few hours anyway, and then set in the plants.

 - The instructions on the paint say it is for indoor use so I have used indoor plants.
-I think that the terracotta pots would do just fine outdoors though.
-I think if the paint starts to fade a bit, it will just add to the look.
+I think that the terracotta pots would do just fine outdoors though, and if the paint starts to fade a bit, it will just add to the look.